This information describes the skills your child is likely to develop between birth and 3 months of age.

 - Have your child play with toys that have sounds and lights.

-- Cannot lift his or her head when lying on his or her tummy.
+- Can’t lift their head when lying on their tummy.

-- Keeps his or her hands in fists or does not move arms.
+- Keeps their hands in fists or doesn’t move arms.

-- Does not watch things as they move from side to side.
+- Doesn’t watch things as they move from side to side.